-Flushing basically flushes away the chemicals and built up salts from the growing medium and stresses the plant to start using its own chemicals from leafs and stems.
-In wild cannabis plants will eventually “flush” themselves when autumn comes and they are almost done flowering – they start using their own nutrients to swell up the buds and mature the seeds that are in them.
+Flushing basically gets rid of the chemicals and built up salts from the growing medium and stresses the plant to start using its own chemicals from leafs and stems.
+In the wild cannabis plants will eventually “flush” themselves when autumn comes and they are almost done flowering – they start using their own nutrients to swell up the buds and mature the seeds that are in them.
 Of course they can’t flush the chemicals away from the ground but the rain helps a little and the plant just stops absorbing when it is almost ready for harvest.
 So if in nature cannabis plants flush themselves, why do we need to flush them if we are growing them indoors in controlled environment?
 There is multiple explanations why we need to flush autoflowers but they all are almost the same.

 - The most important aspect of flushing is to get rid of unwanted chemicals both in growing medium and also in the plant itself.
-If we want the smoke to be smooth and tasteful then we need to get rid of chemicals that are in the plants leafs and flushing the plant before harvest forces it to look for food in those leafs and then your day neutral cannabis plants uses up these unwanted chemicals like Chlorophyll, magnesium , Nitrogen and phosphorus.
+If we want the smoke to be smooth and tasteful then we need to get rid of chemicals that are in the plants leafs and flushing the plant before harvest forces it to look for food in those leafs.
+And then your day neutral cannabis plant will use up these unwanted chemicals like Chlorophyll, magnesium , Nitrogen and phosphorus.
 Flushing is most useful if we grow our plants with chemical fertilizers because water binds together with these chemicals and easily flushes them away and the rest is up to the plant itself.
 But when we grow organically then flushing is also necessary, because there can also be some salts or chemicals in the ground and they most defiantly are in the plant so flushing again proves useful and we will get healthier and tastier smoke.

 - Another use for flushing is to get rid of excess nutrients and chemicals in the growing medium when the plant is still growing.
 Usually inexperienced growers feed the autoflower cannabis plant with far more nutrients than it can absorb and they build up in the ground and a good flush can wash all of those away.

-When Cannabis is flushed indoors or flushes itself outdoors at first we can see the big fan leafs to start yellowing and curling, and later also the smaller leafs start doing that, but that is all natural and the plants is just using up the foot that is stored in those leafs.
+When Cannabis is flushed indoors or flushes itself outdoors at first we can see the big fan leafs to start yellowing and curling, and later also the smaller leafs start doing that, but that is all natural and the plants is just using up the food that is stored in those leafs.

 When we want to just get rid of the excess salts or nutrients in the ground we need to flush 2 or 3 times the volume of the pot through the growing medium and let it leach out at the bottom with all those unnecessary elements and salts.

-When the plant is flowering and it will soon be ready to harvest then we need to flush both the chemicals and nutrients in the ground and also let the plant use up its own salts, chemicals and nutrients.
-We need to time this process just right because too long flush can stress the plant and it can yield less.
+When the plant is flowering and it will soon be ready for harvest then we need to flush both the chemicals and nutrients in the ground and also let the plant use up its own salts, chemicals and nutrients.
+We need to time this process just right because too long flushing period can stress the plant and it can yield less.
 The flush must be done 5 to 10 days from the harvest and again it has to be 2 to 3 times the pot volume of PH adjusted water.
-When the first initial flush is done in those remaining days till the harvest you need to feed the autoflower plant only with pure PH adjusted water and the cannabis plant will use up it’s stored nutrients and your harvest will be healthier and amazingly tasty.
+When the first initial flush is done in those remaining days till the harvest you need to feed your autoflower plant only with pure PH adjusted water and the cannabis plant will use up it’s stored nutrients and your harvest will be healthier and amazingly tasty.